Bismuth-chatbot/chatbot/README.md

 The asynchronous framework [DriftPHP](https://driftphp.io/) is used to handle asynchronous connections to chat providers (eg: twitch irc) and and access to these providers through an HTTP API.

+Part of this project basis comes from [@flugv1 twitch chatbot](https://github.com/flug/chatbot-twitch).

 ## Run

 Commands run through supervisord, with docker you have supervisord and mercure pre-configured: